JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse/_sources/preliminaries.rst.txt

 * use this link https://mybinder.org/v2/gh/JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse/main

+   * It takes a while to start up.
    * open 0Preliminaries.ipynb in the work/ folder

  * Alternative: If you want to work on your own computer: